 B12 is available in small amounts in: seaweed (also a good source of iodine which can be deficient in vegans), barley grass, blue green algae like spirulina, fortified nutritional yeast, almond and hemp milk, and cereals.
 For vegetarians who eat dairy, B12 is available in eggs and dairy products.

 If you struggle to get enough B12 (many people do), a vegetarian B-12 supplement, around 1000 mcg daily is a good choice.
-B12 is also available in whole food multivitamins like FertilicaTM Fertile Woman One Daily and Baby & Me.
+B12 is also available in a high quality multinutrient like Master Formula.

 3. Add Iron.